 Put Away Production or Assembly Output

 How you put away your output from production depends on how your warehouse is set up as a location.
-For more information, see Setting Up Warehouse Management.
+Learn more at Setting Up Warehouse Management.

-In basic warehouse configurations where the location requires put-away processing, you use the Inventory Put-away document to post production output and record the put-away of output.
+In basic warehouse configurations where the location requires put-away processing, use the Inventory Put-away document to post production output and record put-aways for it.

-Inventory put-away is not supported for assembly processes.
+Assembly processes don't support inventory put-aways.
 You post an assembly order to register output.
-If you use bins, you can move items between bins later.
-For more information, see Move Items Ad Hoc in Basic Warehouse Configurations.
+If you use bins, you can move items between the bins later.
+Learn more at Move Items Ad Hoc in Basic Warehouse Configurations.

-In advanced warehouse configurations where the location requires both put-away and receive processing, you create either an internal put-away document or a movement document to put away the output.
+In advanced warehouse configurations where a location requires both put-away and receipt processing, create either an internal put-away document or a movement document to put away the output.

 To put away production output with an inventory put-away

-The first step in creating putting output away is to create the inbound warehouse request.
+The first step to put away output is to create the inbound warehouse request.
 This request informs the warehouse that the production or assembly order output is ready to be put away.